n2duc/n2duc/README.md

 ============================
 Software Developer / Web Developer
 ------------------------------------------------
-🎓 Soon to be grad with a Bachelor's degree in Software Engineering.
+🎓 Graduate with a Bachelor's degree in Software Engineering.
 (June 2025)

 * 🌍  I'm based in Da Nang - Viet Nam
 * ✉️  You can contact me at [ngocduc8122002@gmail.com](mailto:ngocduc8122002@gmail.com)
-* 🚀  I'm currently studying at [ Duy Tan University](https://is.duytan.edu.vn/)
+* 🚀  I'm currently working at [River Flow Solutions](https://riverflow.solutions/)
 * 🧠  I'm learning Next.js, Nest, Vue and more
 * 🤝  I'm open to collaborating on community service projects
 ------------------------------------------------